 Public Reporting of Illicit Discharges - The One Stop response system is available to Richland County residents for making illicit discharge reports along with calling the Stormwater Management office directly.
 The County has an Adopt-A-Stream program to get citizens actively involved with testing water quality.
-Citizens are trained to actively look for suspected illicit discharges and provide with information on how to report those to the county while volunteering for the program.
+Citizens are trained to actively look for suspected illicit discharges and provided with information on how to report those to the County while volunteering for the program.
 Reports of suspected illicit discharges discovered by an Adopt-A-Stream volunteer are forwarded to the Stormwater Manager.

 Various educational outreach tours are held at the Broad River Wastewater Treatment Plant (WWTP) for elementary through high school classes, college environmental courses, and various civic groups that discuss stormwater impacts upon the operation of wastewater collection and treatment systems and stormwater impacts upon the receiving waters that WWTP's discharge into.
-However, due to COVID-19 protocols, educational outreach tours have been suspended until further notice.